winterashleygayle/winterashleygayle.github.io/_posts/2026-01-29-girlinthelighthouse.md

 <div class="alchemy-symbol">△</div>

 # My Spirit Helper
+## A shamanic journey, a lighthouse, and a guide that appeared when I didn’t know I needed one.
 ### The Girl in the Lighthouse

-Long ago, before I had language for it, there was a journey.
+Long ago, before I had language for it, I went on what they call a 'journey'.
 <div class="alchemy-divider"></div>

 It took place to the rhythm of a drum, that steady heartbeat that loosens time and opens the thin veil between worlds.
 A woman named Anna guided the journey then.
 She no longer practices Shamanism, and I do not know where life carried her, but in that moment she was exactly who she needed to be: a witness, a holder of the doorway.
 I hope she is well.